GCDigitalFellows/GCDRI_databases/sections/5-foreignkeys.md

-2. The last step is to add some data to the new "students" table
+2. The last step is to add some data to the new "students" table.

+	*Try this on your own before looking below.*

+	- **Remember:**
+		- The primary key will autopopulate.
+		- The foreign keys must be entered manually - YOU decide which program to associate with each student.

 	```
-	--INSERT SOME DATA INTO THE STUDENTS TABLE
-	--REMEMBER THAT THE PRIMARY KEY WILL AUTOINCREMENT
-	--FOREIGN KEYS MUST BE ENTERED MANUALLY
 	INSERT INTO students(student, id_program) VALUES
 	('Josefina', 3),
 	('Cecilia', 2),